plogs/asopposedtowhat.com/content/posts/acknowledgment.md

 other European colonists.

-Given what we know of human nature in general, and Native American populations in particular, it seems safe to assume that `land appropriation' throughout history (from the Clovis culture thousands of years ago to modern tribes today -- even prior to European colonization, circa 1492), was likely violent and
+Given what we know of human nature in general, and Native American populations in particular, it likely that
+`land appropriation' throughout history (from the Clovis culture thousands of years ago to modern tribes today -- even prior to European colonization, circa 1492), was likely violent and